CrowdStrike/lex_sleuther/crates/lex_sleuther_multiplexer/README.md

 There are three general steps to adding new lexers:

-1. Create a new crate using the `lexgen::lexer!` macro to generate a lexer based on a PEG-like syntax.
+1. Create a new module using the `lexgen::lexer!` macro to generate a lexer based on a PEG-like syntax.
 Use existing lexers as a guide.
-2. Add your lexer to the array `lexers` in `multiplexer/src/lib.rs`.
+2. Add your lexer to the array `lexers` in `src/lib.rs`.
 3. Create a simple test to sanity check the stability of your lexer.
 Use existing tests as an example.

 Note that adding a lexer here does *not* add a new classification set to [`lex_sleuther`](../../README.md) upstream.